BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

    "AdditionalImpactVFXScaleZ":10,
    "ClearMineFieldRadius": 4, - radius in in-game terrain cells.
 Minefields in all cells within radius will be cleared in terrain impact.
                                 Clearing on success hit controled by FireOnSuccessHit flag.
+	  "IsAMS": false, - if true this weapon acts as AMS.
+It will not fire during normal attack.
+But tries to intercept incomming missiles. rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
+						If so, AMS have AMS.AMSHitChance + missile.AMSHitChance chance to shoot missile down.
+Avaible shoots count of AMS is decrementing.
+						If AMS have no shoots avaible it will not shoot.
+At end of turn AMS shoots count set to AMS.ShootsWhenFired.
+						If missile intercepted, no further checks will be made.
+						Commentary: as you can see, if missile fly path is short chance to be shooted down is less.
+						If missiles is few, and fly path is long chance to be shooted down grows rapidly.
+						AMS can become jammed, have damage-on-jam option and so on.
+AMSHitChance and ShootsWhenFired can be updated in AMS ammo or mode.
+						AMS uses ammunition and heated while firing.
+Damage and on hit status effects will on be applied.
+	  "IsAAMS": false - if true, weapon acts as advanced AMS, it will fire all missiles from enemies in range, not only attacking.
+						NOTE!
+AMS can be setted by mode, ammo and weapon.
+Mode have priority, than ammo, and then weapon.
+						NOTE!
+If you weapon shoots as AMS in current round you can't use it in offensive mode (if any) until next round.
+							  On other hand if you fired weapon this round you will not be able to use this weapon as AMS until next activation completes
+						NOTE!
+Every weapon effect can be used as visuals for AMS fire (missile, machine gun, ballistic, laser, gauss) you can experiment, but some effects is more suitable.
 	}]